jalapeno/SRv6_dCloud_Lab/lab_3/lab_3-guide.md

 ```
 ### Validate SRv6-TE steering of L3VPN traffic
 #### Validate bulk traffic takes the non-shortest path: xrd01 -> 02 -> 03 -> 04 -> 07
-1. Run the tcpdump.sh script in the util directory against xrd01's outbound interfaces:
+1. Run the tcpdump.sh script in the util directory on the following links in the network
 ```
 ./tcpdump.sh xrd01-xrd02
 ./tcpdump.sh xrd02-xrd03